idmitrievsky/emojit/README.md

 ## Support

 This package is considered feature complete.
-It will be archived once the functionality is upstreamed into Python standard library.
+It will be archived once the functionality is upstreamed into the Python standard library.